haragg2/FCND-Motion-Planning/README.md

 needed in the altitude for each consecutive waypoints.
 ##### Phase 2:
 The waypoints that were removed in the first phase was considering them to be in one plane.
-Now, as the path is 3D I can get some more improvement.
+Now, as the path is 3D, I can get some more improvement.
 To do this I extracted the 2.5D map by using polygon representation of obstacles and used ray tracing to find out if two points in 3D can be connected.
-Iterate through the nodes got after pruning the path using the Bresenham algorithm and further removed the redundant nodes in 3D.
+Iterate through the nodes got after pruning the path using the Bresenham algorithm and further removed the redundant nodes in 3D.\
+I could have applied the 3D pruning directly but it's more expensive to apply with large number of nodes.
+So by applying bresenham algorithm in 2D it reduces the waypoint for 3D pruning.

 See the difference in the image below.
 The path in the second image was otherwise not possible because of the obstacle (building) below it.